eventzimmer/schema/README.md

 ```
 POSTGRES_PASSWORD=mysecretpassword docker-compose up -d # fire up docker
 ./schema.sh bootstrap # bootstraps a new database
+./schema.sh update # updates the events to be recent for development
 docker-compose stop # if you want to stop the development setup
 ```